FedericoAlvetreti/Task-vectors-for-LLMs/README.md

  - one focused on logical errors.

-Lastly we use tasks vectors in order to create from them a more general model able to detect both.
+Lastly we use tasks vectors in order to generate a more general model able to detect both.